lnobach/gonrg/README.md

   - District heating meter
   - Required params: `--baudrate 300 --baudrate-read 2400 --device-option 0preamble --response-delay 300ms`
   - Only poll daily or hourly because the device runs on battery.
+- **Iskra MT631**
+  - Uses SML
+  - Required params: `--sml`

+SML parsing has furthermore been verified [with data from various devices](https://github.com/devZer0/libsml-testing/).
+I was able to implement it thanks to [this awesome deep-dive from Matthias Röckl (in German)](https://medium.com/@mroeckl/h%C3%B6re-was-dein-stromz%C3%A4hler-dir-zu-sagen-hat-smart-message-language-de18556fc4b4).

 gonrg is probably compatible with many other devices.
 If you can verify compatibility, please open a pull request that extends the list.